 Named after Robert Gallacher, a Vale Labour Councillor, of the 1960 - 80's.

 Gallacher Way, Renton

 This street in the new Cordale development of the mid 1990's is named after one of Renton's favourite sons, Richard “Skeets” Gallacher, a flyweight-boxing champion in the 1940's.
 Although his professional career was cut short by injury, Skeets had an illustrious amateur one, and was viewed as the best amateur flyweight in the world after victories over American and French champions.
-Skeets is still involved in coaching youngsters in boxing in Renton for many years.
+Skeets was involved in coaching youngsters in boxing in Renton for many years.
 He passed away in 2013.

 Gallangad Burn, Caldarvan & Croftamie